ParticulateFlow/CFDEMcoupling-PFM/README.md

 - Some parts of CFDEM®coupling are based on OpenFOAM® and Copyright on these parts is held by the OpenFOAM® Foundation (www.openfoam.org) and potentially other parties.
-- Some parts of CFDEM®coupling are contributied by other parties, which are holding the Copyright.
+- Some parts of CFDEM®coupling are contributed by other parties, which are holding the Copyright.
 This is listed in each file of the distribution.